ecmwf-projects/cads-messages/sites/cems/Common/warning.md

 severity: critical
 ---

-This is a non-production environment and should not be used.
-The data here is unreliable.
-For production environment go to [here](https://ewds.climate.copernicus.eu/).
+This is an experimental and unsupported instance of the data store, not to be used in a production environment.